String

 "Monkey D. Luffy" "42" "true"

 Strings can be concatenated, i.e. combined.
-You can do so with the concat function and with the add operator +:
+You can do so with the join function and with the add operator +:

 You cannot perform mathematical operations on strings.
-Notion does not do automatic type conversion, so you’ll need to convert strings to numbers manually.
+Notion does not do string-to-number conversion, so you’ll need to convert strings to numbers manually.

-If a string contains nothing but a number, you can convert it using the toNumber function or the unaryPlus operator +:
+If a string contains nothing but a number, you can convert it using the toNumber function:

 You can compare strings using the equal == and unequal != operators and related functions.